 Default configuration (with no interface settings) uses DHCP to configure both eth0 and wlan0 interfaces.

-To make your ethernet interface IP address static, please append these lines to end of file, changing Ip addresses with your ones:
+To make your ethernet interface IP address static, please append these lines to the end of the file, changing Ip addresses with your ones:

 IPv6 info can be omitted, as they are rarely used.

-To set static configuration for Wifi interface, use same congifurations changing “eth0” in “wlan0”.
+To set static configuration for the WiFi interface, use the same configuration changing “eth0” in “wlan0”.

-An interesting option with dhcpcd is using fallback feature.
-This feature allow you to use your DHCP service.
-If (and olny if) it fails, then preset a static IP configuration will be used.
+An interesting option with dhcpcd is using the fallback feature.
+This feature allows you to use your DHCP service.
+If (and only if) it fails, then preset a static IP configuration will be used.

 For this purpose, we need to add in dhcpcd.conf file following lines (again, use your IP addresses instead of showed ones):

-First part will define a static profile to be call in specific conditions.
+The first part will define a static profile to be called in specific conditions.

-Second part is where the job is done: interface eth0 is defined with the only fallback statement to be used when DHCP service fails.
+The second part is where the job is done: interface eth0 is defined with the only fallback statement to be used when the DHCP service fails.
 In this condition, the static_eth0 profile is applied.